Kevin Webster

-Kevin is protective of his two daughters Rosie Webster (Emma Collinge, Helen Flanagan) and Sophie Webster (Ashleigh Middleton, Emma Woodward, Brooke Vincent) along with their mother Sally Webster (Sally Dynevor).
-His notable storylines have originally centered on his on-and-off romantic chemistry with Sally that involved two separate marriages, the first of which ended after he had a tryst with local neighbour Natalie Horrocks (Denise Welch); and then his second marriage with Sally collapsed beyond repair after he embarked on a long-running affair with fellow resident Molly Dobbs (Vicky Binns) that ultimately led to him fathering her son Jack (Kyran Bowes) after her untimely death in a tram crash amid the show's 50th anniversary live episode.
-His other major plotlines have included a short-lived marriage with his second spouse Alison Wakefield (Naomi Radcliffe); having separate romances with Sally's old rivals Jenny Bradley (Sally Ann Matthews) and Anna Windass (Debbie Rush) on respective occasions; getting involved in a feud with Anna's villainous rapist Pat Phelan (Connor McIntyre); having to care for Jack after he was diagnosed with sepsis that caused the latter to require foot amputation before helping him with treatment; getting remarried to Abi Franklin (Sally Carman); and being diagnosed with testicular cancer.
+Kevin is the father of Rosie (Emma Collinge, Helen Flanagan) and Sophie (Ashleigh Middleton, Emma Woodward, Brooke Vincent), his daughters with Sally.
+His major storylines centre on his on-and-off relationship with Sally, which spans two marriages: the first ends after his affair with neighbour Natalie Barnes (Denise Welch), and the second after a long affair with Molly Dobbs (Vicky Binns), whose son Jack (Kyran Bowes) he fathers before Molly dies in a tram crash during the show's 50th-anniversary live episode.
+Other storylines include a brief marriage to Alison Wakefield (Naomi Radcliffe); relationships with Jenny Bradley (Sally Ann Matthews) and Anna Windass (Debbie Rush); a feud with Pat Phelan (Connor McIntyre); caring for Jack through sepsis that leads to a foot amputation; marriage to Abi Franklin (Sally Carman); and a testicular cancer diagnosis.